Condensation of an ideal gas with intermediate statistics on the horizon: Introduction

 Many efforts have been made to find a statistical interpretation for the entropy of black holes.
 Starting from a theorem proved by Hawking \cite{Hawking1,Hawking2}, Bekenstein conjectured that the entropy of black holes is proportional to the area of its event horizon , $S_{\textrm{BH}}={A}/{4{\l_{p}}^{2}},$ where, $A$ is the area of event horizon and $\l_{p}$ is the Planck length \cite{Bekenstein}.
 Further evidence for this was given in studies by Hawking \cite{Hawking3}.
 Until 1995, no one was able to make a precise calculation of black hole entropy based on a fundamental theory.
-The situation changed when A. Strominger and C. Vafa calculated the right Bekenstein-Hawking entropy of a supersymmetric black hole in the string theory using a method based on D-branes \cite{vafa}.
-Their calculation was followed by many similar computations of entropy of large classes of other extremal and near-extremal black holes.
+The situation changed when the right Bekenstein-Hawking entropy of a supersymmetric black hole was calculated by using a method based on D-branes \cite{vafa}.
+That calculation was followed by many similar computations of entropy of large classes of other extremal and near-extremal black holes.
 However, these methods cannot be applied to the more general case of nonsupersymmetric neutral black holes.
 Also, loop quantum gravity has yielded a detailed prescription for identifying microscopic quantum states corresponding to an isolated horizon \cite{rovelli}.